danloh/mdSilo-web/README.md

 - Full-text search
 - Local File System Access
 - Import or Export at any time
-- Your works stored in one single json file
+- Your works stored in one single JSON file

 ## Live Demo